Solo Trip to Peru: Trekking Machu Picchu

-I found a rhythm: stop to breath every 25 steps, drink water every 50 and keep positive.
+I found a rhythm: stop to breathe every 25 steps, drink water every 50, and keep positive.
 After 4.5 hours of uphill, passing through breathtaking cloud forests- we made it to Dead Woman’s Pass.
 Don’t worry, it’s called that because it looks like a supine woman.

 As we made our way down to our next campsite the views got even more amazing.
 From cloud forests at the peak to bamboo-filled, sub-tropical jungles in the valley – I never thought I would see all that I was seeing.

 We did it.
 I did it.
 We made it to Machu Picchu.
 The view from the Sun Gate brought me to tears.
-I had never seen something so beautiful, breath-taking and cultural – in my life.
+I had never seen anything so beautiful, breath-taking, and cultural – in my life.
 Was this real?
-Did I actually make it.
-It’s been 2 weeks and I still can’t get over the fact that my body, my mind and my soul actually did it.
+Did I actually make it?
+It’s been 2 weeks and I still can’t get over the fact that my body, my mind, and my soul actually did it.
 I couldn’t have asked for a better group of travelers to have experienced it with either.
 Seriously, they all were amazing and I was so proud of each one of them.